danielschung/ha/README.md

+# What is this?
-<p>This repository is just a design sandbox for old projects done at Carle Health.</p>
+This repository is my design sandbox for random Health Alliance (ha) projects done during my time at Carle Health.